Common Near-Death Experience Themes and Stories

 One man, upon being revived, screamed that he'd seen the devil and was petrified.
 He went on to describe horrific scenes of great suffering and masses of tangled bodies being burned alive.

-Impossible to Describe
+Near-Death Experiences Are Impossible to Describe

 Most of the stories tell about visiting with deceased loved ones and being able to touch them.
 NDErs claim the world they visited was more vibrant and real than their physical one.